Skip to content

 When building a pipeline, things can go wrong.
 We provide several tools to help you debug and troubleshoot your pipeline.

 By default, if any node fails, the pipeline will stop.
 This is to prevent cascading failures.
-You can change this behaviour by using filter_errors after any step.
+You can change this behaviour by using filter_errors after any step, or using other available helpers.

 The tracing crate